 LTS 4 year system placement

-LTS — year 4a (See LTS Manual from A to Z)
+LTS — year 4a (See LTS Manual from A to Z) this lecture will be divide and can also be used for a Workshop

-Lecture handling instructions
+Lecture handling instructions take note of folder SN divided

 There is almost nothing worse than a leader who doesn’t know what he is doing.
 As leader do part # 10 “Our Responsibilities To One Another” ahead of time.
 Then you know what the Lord may require from your students.
 Thank you brother